arehmanAzam/3D-CNN_DataGenerator/README.md

 Matplotlib    | 3.0.2

 ## Prior Work
+We assume that your dataset is in the form of frames.
+These frames are located in every class-folder of training and validation.
+The frames of every instance are named with unique sequence numbers.
 Before getting to this point of work, your code might look like this

 ```